matthewh806/killing_me_softly_with_his_dsp/code/README.md

 ##### Offline Timestretch
 This is quite simple to implement.
 All we need to do is load in an audio file and apply the timestretch transformation & save it to a new file.

-###### Possible improvements
-- [ ] Currently there is only support for stretching + saving wav files, it might be nicer to allow for other formats
-- [ ] I'm just using the time stretch factor + pitch shift amt sliders as parameters exposed to the user, but RubberBand has many more to play with.
-- [ ] Put the pitch shift in more meaningful units perhaps?
-It's just a multiplication factor for now.

 ##### Audio Decay
 This is a simple plugin with just a couple of knobs.
 The theory is a bit more complex though.